The Japanese love their soybeans! No wonder most Japanese people are so healthy.

 Soybeans are legumes and part of the pea family that is the world’s major food crop today.
 They are also processed into oil, milk, tofu, and soy protein.
 The two major variety of soybeans cultivated are the yellow and black.
 They are also known as Edamame in China and Japan.
 Soybeans are low in fat and calories and are a rich source of protein, fiber and many other essential vitamin and mineral.
 Soybeans are useful in many medical conditions and symptoms too.

 Soyabean is full of benefits for the whole body, including the skin.
-Here are the top skin benefits of Soybeans:
+Here are the benefits of soybeans for skin:

 1. Moisturizing the Skin: